-(1) The change in pension values in 2022 as reflected in the table above, was primarily due to assumption changes, primarily a significant increase in the discount rate, followed by an increase due to benefit accruals and the passage of time.
-The change in pension values in 2021 and 2020 was primarily from changes in the actuarial assumptions for discount rate.
+(1) The change in pension values in 2023 as reflected in the table above, was primarily due to assumption changes, primarily a decrease in the discount rate which increased the present value of pension benefits.
+The change in pension values in 2022 and 2021 was primarily from changes in the actuarial assumptions for discount rate.
 See further discussion in Note 9, Employee Benefit Plans, of the Financial Statements.

-(2) The Perquisites/Other amount disclosed in the above chart include group life insurance, automobile compensation, spousal expense reimbursements for attendance at Association meetings, physical fitness reimbursement, payments for excess annual leave, relocation, and for C. Peery Heldreth, III payments made in accordance with a separation agreement.
+(2) The Perquisites/Other amount disclosed in the above chart include group life insurance, automobile compensation, spousal expense reimbursements for attendance at Association meetings, physical fitness reimbursement, payments for excess annual leave, and relocation.

-Pension Benefits for the year ended December 31, 2022:
+Pension Benefits for the year ended December 31, 2023: